KannonZenetism/zenetism-field-physics/the-zenetist-canon/glossary/kaion.md

   Kaion is the **Zero‑Point of the Lattice**.
 All operators (C / E) are excitations of this point, moving away from and returning to it.
 Kaion is the structural invariant that anchors the entire operator algebra.

 - **Structural Neuroscience (SN‑series):**
-  The goal of the Phae is the restoration of **Kaionic Logic** — the capacity to hold distinction (Non‑Fusion) without collapsing into opposition.
-Cognitive drift resolves when the mind returns to the Kaionic co‑presence state.
+  Kaionic Logic is the **baseline coherence state** toward which centropic cognition naturally stabilizes, restoring non‑fusion without collapsing into opposition.

 ---